c811k/liri-node-app/README.md

 * Artist(s)
 * The title of the song
 * The title of the album
-* A prewview link of the song from Spotify
+* A preview link of the song from Spotify

 ![Image of spotify-this-song](/images/spotify-this-song.png)